Rio Tinto plc – annual report – 31 December 2019

-This note explains the impact of the adoption of IFRS 16 ‘Leases’ and IFRIC 23 ‘Uncertainty over Income Tax Treatments’ on the Group’s financial statements and also discloses the new accounting policies applied from 1 January 2019, where these differ from those applied in prior periods.
-Prior period accounting policies are disclosed in note 1 to the 2018 Annual Report.
-The adoption of other minor changes to IFRS applicable to 2019 did not have a significant impact on the Group’s financial statements.
+This note explains the impact of the adoption of IFRS 16 “Leases” and IFRIC 23 “Uncertainty over Income Tax Treatments” on the Group’s financial statements.
+The new accounting policies applied from 1 January 2019 are set out in note 1.
+Our previous accounting policy on current tax is included below.
+In addition, the Group early adopted “Amendments to IFRS 9, IAS 39 and IFRS 7 – Interest rate benchmark reform” and applied it retrospectively; an explanation of our adoption of these amendments is given below.
+The adoption of “Amendments to IAS 19 – Plan Amendment, Curtailment or Settlement” and other minor changes to IFRS applicable to 2019 did not have a significant impact on the Group’s financial statements.

 The impact on Equity attributable to owners of Rio Tinto as at 1 January 2019 from the adoption of IFRS 16 and IFRIC 23 is as follows:

 IFRS 16 “Leases”